Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 nelle
 ~~~

-More specifically, when we type `whoami` the shell:
+So what's happening?
+When we type `whoami` the shell:

-1.  finds a program called `whoami`,
+1. Finds a program called `whoami`,
-2.  runs that program,
+2. Runs that program,
-3.  displays that program's output, then
+3. Displays that program's output (if there is any), then
-4.  displays a new prompt to tell us that it's ready for more commands.
+4. Displays a new prompt to tell us that it's ready for more commands.

 Next,
 let's find out where we are by running a command called `pwd`
 (which stands for "print working directory").
 At any moment,
 our **current working directory**
-is our current default directory,
+is our current default directory.
-i.e.,
-the directory that the computer assumes we want to run commands in
+This is the directory that the computer assumes we want to run commands in
 unless we explicitly specify something else.
 Here,
 the computer's response is `/Users/nelle`,